IAmCoder/awesome-lucid-dreams/README.md

 Try to push your index finger through the palm of the other hand.

-### Closed Nose Breathing
+### Nose Pinch

-Pinch your nose closed with your index finger and thumb and try to take a breath.
+Squeeze your nose closed with your index finger and thumb and try to take a breath.

 ### Finger Counting